nardoz-dev/WINDAS/README.md

 So in the first case we have a message that is lees than 37bytes.
 In the second case in the worst case since we need to send one of [ auto - on - off ] his length is maximum 5bytes .
 In both cases we have a very short latency, one caused from when the sensor register a new value and the other one from when a button is clicked on the web app to when the system acts.

-This latency are short enough to not affect he usability of the system.
+This latency are short enough to not affect the usability of the system.

 ## Data Processing